Drill4J/drill-cicd-integration/README.md

     //Enables test executions collection
     enableTestAgent {
-        //Set the version of the Drill4J Java Autotest Agent you want to use version = "0.23.*"
+        //Set the version of the Drill4J Java Autotest Agent you want to use
+        //See all versions here https://github.com/Drill4J/autotest-agent/releases
+        version = "0.23.*"
     }
     //Enables code coverage collection
     enableAppAgent {
-        //Set the version of the Drill4J Java Application Agent you want to use version = "0.9.*"
+        //Set the version of the Drill4J Java Application Agent you want to use
+        //See all versions here https://github.com/Drill4J/java-agent/releases
+        version = "0.9.*"
     }
 }